Agaramsaikrishna/Agent-as-Coder/README.md

 3. **Add your API key**
 ```
-Set CEREBRAS_API_KEY or configure in .env.
+Set GEMINI_API_KEY or configure in .env.
-Note: I  used the cerebras instead of groq here

 ```

 5. **Run the agent**